7csc/domain-checker/README.md

-# Doch - Domain Checker
+# Domain Checker

-`doch` is a command-line tool to check the status, IP address, cloud service, and port availability of specified domains.
+Command-line tool to check the status, IP address, cloud service, and port availability of specified domains.
 The target domains and ports can be configured in a **TOML file**, allowing for flexible customization.

 ## Features